Geniools/ceh-elastic-stack/README.md

 docker compose up -d
 ```

-10. Access Kibana in your browser
+11. Access Kibana in your browser

-You can access Kibana by typing `http://[IP address]:5601` in your browser.
+You can access Kibana by typing `http://127.0.0.1:5601` in your browser.

-11. Go to Analytics -> Discover:
+12. Go to Analytics -> Discover:

-Create a new data view for each honeypot (on the right you'll see "patterns" with the initialls of the honeypot).
+Create a new data view for each honeypot *(on the right you'll see "patterns" with the initialls of the honeypot)*.
 Create one data view for each honeypot.